serverless/serverless/docs/guides/observability/axiom.md

 2. Create or join an organization in Axiom.
 3. Skip the first step (creating dataset) in the Axiom onboarding process, as it will be done automatically by the Serverless Framework.
 4. Go to API tokens in the Axiom settings and create a new access token.
-   If you want to specify exact permissions for the token, you can do so using Advanced settings.
+   You can specify exact permissions for the token using Advanced settings if needed.
    The minimum required permissions are `Ingest:Create`, `Datasets:Create` and `Datasets:Read`.
    Store the token value securely as you will need it in the next steps.
    The Serverless Framework will use it to send logs to Axiom.